MNaguib2/3sProjectUdacity/README.md

   to confirm not found any error before made deploy in cloude 4- made build to all project api and frontend
 5- deploy all project to change in frontend or in backend

+Documentation : -
+  Infrastructure
+    I use servic RDS Relational Database Service from AWS to upload Database I use servic EB Elastic Beanstalk from AWS to upload node js api and use service S3 to upload files and static host website App dependencies
+    NodeJs - PostGres - AngularJs - CircileCI - Typescript - javascript - GitHub
+  Pipeline process
+    1- transfer from my pc to gitHube
+    2- Running CircileCi after push to check
+              1- every environemt and dependances is ok 2- made test on frontend and api to confirm code without any error 3- made build to frontend and api to confirm every thing ok and prepare to next step 4- made deploy to frontend and made deploy to backend and set some evironment variable after deploy backend 3- go to AWS will find Eleastic Beanstic is refreash and done to upgred new api 4- and update in bucket mena-udagram to update front end